 This increased adoption is partially a response to recent law changes in 29 states requiring health insurance companies to cover telemedicine delivered via online video or over the phone.
 Additionally, the programs appeal to consumers and their employers by reducing time lost to traditional doctor appointments.

-“The ability to get a doctor to see you within minutes from your phone is something that people really value,” says Dr. Jonah Feldman, a health care delivery specialist at Winthrop University Hospital.
+“The ability to talk to a real doctor within minutes from your phone is something that people really value,” says Dr. Jonah Feldman, a health care delivery specialist at Winthrop University Hospital.

 Q: How much do online visits cost?

 It depends.
 If you’re in one of the states that require insurance coverage of telemedicine, you may not owe anything — or you may only owe your standard co-pay, which can range from $15 to $25.
 But even without insurance, you may still save money.
-Most online services charge about $40 to $50 per consultation, which is about half the typical $100 or more to see a primary care doctor at a physical location.
+Most online doctor consultation charge about $40 to $50 per session, which is half the typical charge to see a primary care doctor at a physical location.